-High-fat products such as butter and cream are not included in the dairy products group, because they are not high in calcium, riboflavin, and protein.
+High-fat products such as butter and cream are not included in the dairy products group because they are not high in calcium, riboflavin, and protein.

 - 28. Consumption of milk and milk products can promote the achievement of peak bone mass in children and adolescents.
-Studies indicate that higher dairy consumption is associated with decreased dental caries, but has no effect on periodontal disease. - a.
+Studies indicate that higher dairy consumption is associated with decreased dental caries but has no effect on periodontal disease. - a.
 Both statements are true. - b.
 Both statements are false. - c.
 The first statement is true; the second is false. - d.
 The first statement is false; the second is true.

+The first statement is true; the second is false.
 Studies indicate that higher dairy consumption correlates with decreased prevalence and severity of both dental caries and periodontal health.